cgalab/surfer2/README.md

   * qtbase5-dev
   * clang

-If you have an older libgtest-dev (<= 1.7), you may need to explicitly install googletest also.
+If you have an older libgtest-dev (<= 1.7), such as on Ubuntu 18.04, you may need to explicitly install googletest also.

 # Building